 While we have been able to make great strides in improving and maintaining yields with many degenerative practices, it has come with large environmental and societal costs.
 Chemical fertilizers, fungicides, herbicides, pesticides, antibiotics, and other degenerative management techniques have not led to more resilient ecosystems, in fact, they are threatening our very survival as a species.

-So what is the solution?
-Stay tuned here and on Facebook to see comparisons between degenerative and regenerative agricultural systems and how working in harmony with Nature’s design can solve so many global problems.
-We will also share steps that you can take to help speed the adoption of regenerative agriculture and regenerative lifestyles on this wonderful planet we all call home.
+CLICK HERE to see comparisons between degenerative and regenerative agricultural systems and how working in harmony with Nature’s design can solve so many global problems.